-Fluctuations in size of brain waves contribute to information processingFebruary 8th, 2013 in Neuroscience /
+Fluctuations in size of brain waves contribute to information processingFebruary 8, 2013 in Medicine & Health / Neuroscience

 Cyclical variations in the size of brain wave rhythms may participate in the encoding of information by the brain, according to a new study led by Colin Molter of the Neuroinformatics Japan Center, RIKEN Brain Science Institute.

 Brain waves are produced by the synchronized activity of large populations of neurons.
 Low frequency brain waves called theta oscillations are known to support memory formation.
 Researchers typically examine the frequency of oscillations in a given part of the brain and the timing of oscillations in different brain regions, but know very little about how variations in the size of these oscillations contribute to information processing.